 Here's how to force a new authorization:

-- On the Unito App, disconnect your GitHub account in the YOUR ACCOUNTS sidebar
+- On the Unito App, disconnect your GitHub connector in the Your Connectors sidebar

 - On the GitHub site, edit your personal settings and access the Application settings.